Rebranding in the Demand Gen Era: Cognism’s Tips and Tricks

 “Setting your objective is important.
 Because when you’re talking to the board, the market, the agencies, and the company, they’re going to want to know what your goal behind the rebrand is.”

-Choosing a design agency can seem a bit like Sophie’s Choice.
+Choosing a design agency can be super daunting.

 So Alice said: